microsoft-search/pnp-modern-search/docs/scenarios/edit-templates-using-vscode-and-onedrive.md

 # Edit custom templates using Visual Studio Code and OneDrive

-If you want to achieve the following list, dont't stop reading.
+If you want to achieve the following list, don't stop reading.

-- You have a local development environment for editing you templates.
+- You have a local development environment for editing your templates.
 - You can see your changes as fast as you can hit the refresh button in your browser.
 - You can see how the template looks in your SharePoint environment.
 - You can use real search results as data.